tulio-vieira/battleship/README.md

 # Battleship war

 This is a BattleShip game in Javascript.

-### How the opponent plays

-The opponent makes random guesses in a checkerboard pattern.
-When it finds a ship, it guesses the squares next to it until a ship is sunk.
+You can play it [here](https://battleships-app.herokuapp.com).